dna-seq/just-dna-seq/README.rst

 You can read the documentation here: https://just-dna-seq.readthedocs.io/en/oakvar/

-*It is being built from oakvar branch.* "master" is the legacy OpenCravat version
+*It is being built from oakvar branch. "master" is the legacy OpenCravat version.*

 Documentation files are located in /docs/source